Anand55/github-search-service/README.md

 - Command-line flags for dynamic search term/user
 - Docker support for containerized execution
 - Unit test coverage for success and error flows
+- Buf integration for clean proto generation and linting

 ---